JosuContrer/Bomberman_AI/group07/README.md

 ### Scenario 1

 The following animations demonstrate the trained Agent exiting successfully the maze while taking the fastest path and avoiding the monsters.
 Variant 5 shows the
-Agent beating the hardest level in this scenario.
+Agent beating the hardest level in this scenario. **Note:** the video was taken with a slower frame rate and the Agent was running a lot faster.
+This resulted is a video where the Agent seems to jump around, but this is not the case as it was able to move as the other two animations.

 Variant 2 Demo 1           |  Variant 2 Demo 2         |  Variant 5 Demo
 :-------------------------:|:-------------------------:|:-------------------------: